Bastacyclop/Sparkle/README.md

   ...
-  space.update(dt) // This should be called every frame space.fixed_update() // And this in a fixed timestep
+  space.update(dt) // This should be called every frame space.fixed_update() // And this at a fixed timestep
 ```

-### Other example
+### Other examples

-For more in deep example you can see [snaked](https://github.com/RustSparkle/Snaked)
+For a more in deep example you can look at [snaked](https://github.com/RustSparkle/Snaked).

 ## Notes

-Sparkle is in a very early stage and we would appreciate feedback and contributions
+Sparkle is in a very early stage and we would appreciate feedback and contributions.

 ## Documentation